myang/100DaysOfRust/README.md

 2. impl method(&self)

 Day 10: Enums and Match
+1. Enums are a way of grouping related values so you can use them without spelling mistakes.
-1. you have to convert an Option<T> to a T before you can perform T operations with it.
+2. you have to convert an Option<T> to a T before you can perform T operations with it.
-2. The code associated with each arm is an expression, and the resulting value of the expression in the matching arm is the value that gets returned for the entire match expression.
+3. The code associated with each arm is an expression, and the resulting value of the expression in the matching arm is the value that gets returned for the entire match expression.
-3. if let arm = enum {} else {}
+4. if let arm = enum {} else {}
-4. You’ll see this pattern a lot in Rust code: match against an enum, bind a variable to the data inside, and then execute code based on it.
+5. You’ll see this pattern a lot in Rust code: match against an enum, bind a variable to the data inside, and then execute code based on it.

 Day 11: Vector
 ```